OpenEvalProject/evals/manuscripts/elife-87346/v1/manuscript.md

 Both groups were highly sensitive to the re-evaluation procedure based on monetary feedback, choosing more often the non-app sequence, irrespective of the novelty of that sequence (Figure 8b, no group effects; p = 0.210 and BF = 0.742, anecdotal evidence supporting no main effect of group).
 However, when re-evaluation required motor effort (condition 4), participants were less inclined to choose the ‘any 3’ alternative, which is the sequence demanding less motor effort (Kruskal-Wallis main effect of condition: H = 151.1, p < 0.001).
 Moreover, OCD patients significantly favored the trained app sequence over HV (post hoc group × condition 4 comparison: p = 0.04).
 In conclusion, following the month of training, both groups exhibited the ability to update their behavior based on monetary re-evaluation.
 Yet, OCD patients more frequently selected the familiar sequence, even when a less effortful and shorter alternative was available.

-## Mobile-app performance effect on symptomatology: exploratory analyses
+### Mobile-app performance effect on symptomatology: exploratory analyses

 In a debriefing questionnaire, participants were asked to give feedback about their app training experience and how it interfered with their routine: (1) how stressful/relaxing the training was (rated on a scale from –100% highly stressful to 100% very relaxing); (2) how much it impacted their life quality (Q) (rated on a scale from –100% maximum decrease to 100% maximum increase in life quality).
 Appendix 1—table 1 and Appendix 1—figure 4 depict participants’ qualitative and quantitative feedback.
 Of the 33 HV, 30 reported the app was neutral and did not impact their lives, neither positively nor negatively.
 The remaining 3 reported it as being a positive experience, with an improvement in their life quality (rating their life quality increase as 10%, 15%, and 60%).
-Of the 32 patients assessed, 14 unexpectedly showed improvement (I) in their OCD symptoms during the month as measured by the YBOCS difference, in percentage terms, pre-post training (I¯ = 20 ± 9%), 5 felt worse (I¯ = –19 ± 9%) and 13 remained stable during the month (all errors are standard deviations).
-Of the 14 who felt better, 10 directly related their OCD improvement to the app training (life quality increase: Q¯ = 43 ± 24%).
+Of the 32 patients assessed, 14 unexpectedly showed improvement (I) in their OCD symptoms during the month as measured by the YBOCS difference, in percentage terms, pre-post training ($I¯$ = 20 ± 9%), 5 felt worse ($I¯$ = –19 ± 9%) and 13 remained stable during the month (all errors are standard deviations).
+Of the 14 who felt better, 10 directly related their OCD improvement to the app training (life quality increase: $Q¯$ = 43 ± 24%).
 Nobody rated the app negatively.
 Of note, the symptom improvement was positively correlated with patients’ habitual tendencies reported in the Creature of Habit questionnaire, particularly with the routine subscale (Pearson r = 0.45, p = 0.01) (Figure 9a, left).
 A three-way ANOVA test showed that patients who reported less obsessions and compulsions after the month training were the ones with more pronounced habit routines (group effect: F = 13.7, p < 0.001, Figure 9a, right).
 A strong positive correlation was also found between the OCD improvement reported subjectively as direct consequence of the app training and the OCI scores and reported habit tendencies (Pearson r = 0.8, p = 0.008; Pearson r = 0.77, p < 0.01, respectively) (Figure 9b): i.e., patients who considered the app somewhat beneficial were the ones with higher compulsivity scores and higher habitual tendencies.
 In HV, participants who also had greater tendency for automatic behaviors, regarded the app as more relaxing (Pearson r = 0.44, p < 0.01).
 However, such correlation between the self-reported relaxation measure attributed to the app and the COHS automaticity subscale was not observed in OCD (p = 0.1).
 Finally, patients’ symptom improvement did not correlate with how relaxing they considered the app training (p = 0.1) nor with the number of total practices performed during the month training period (p = 0.2).

 ![Figure 9.](https://cdn.elifesciences.org/articles/87346/elife-87346-fig9-v1.jpg)